 When you make a donation of food, you usually have to deduct only the price that you paid for it.
-You can only include gains on what you paid for it if the gain would be long-term capital gains, which means you have to hold the food for a year before donating it.
+You can only include gains on what you paid for it if the gain would be long-term capital gains, which means you have to hold the food for a year before donating it, which is probably unlikely.
 For example, if you find a really great sale on spaghetti so you can buy it for 25 cents per pound when it usually costs $1.50, unless you hold that spaghetti for a year, you're limited to deducting 25 cents per pound.

 Proof of Your Donation

 When you make the donation, you need to get a receipt from the charity documenting your donation.
 The receipt should have the name of the charity, the date of the donation, a description of what you donated and whether you received anything in return for your donation.
 If you make a donation of less than $250 and getting a receipt is impractical -- for example, if you put the food in a drop box – you don't have to get a receipt.

 To write off your food donation, you have to itemize your deduction with Schedule A of the IRS 1040 tax form.
 Depending on your other itemized deductions, it might not be worth giving up your standard deduction to claim your food donation.
 If you do want to itemize, you report your food donation, along with any other property donations, on line 17 of Schedule A. There's no specific tax write off form for donations of food, but if you make any donation that's not cash or a check and is valued at more than $250, you'll also have to fill out IRS Form 8283 to claim it.